Susan Still (chair)

 Maryann McArdle (secretary)

 A charter member of Main Street Arts, Maryann has been involved with the organization since its inception, previously serving as a member of the board in the 1990s.
 She performed regularly in MSA’s annual Christmas Revels, portrayed The Other Woman in MSA’s production of Trial By Jury, and was co-musical director with founder Mary Hepburn for MSA’s first production of Kiss Me Kate.
 Maryann has worked at Vermont Academy for over 30 years, serving in their advancement and communications offices, and currently as a college counselor.
 She lives with her husband artist Mark Ragonese in Bellows Falls.
-She is an avid gardener and plays jazz piano with The Little Big Band and the Interlude Trio.
+She is an avid gardener and plays jazz piano with The Little Big Band and the BSP Trio.

 Alan Fowler (treasurer)